bennysuf/Codify/README.md

 ## How to use it:
     As a user, you can browse Developers and check out their portfolios.

-    If you are Developer you can signup or log in.
+    If you are a Developer you can sign up or log in.

     Once signed in your account will be automatically set to private, you can change that in the Edit profile section by clicking 'Public profile On', there